coblo/gui-demo/specs/spec-0004-smartlicense.md

 #### Issuing  a License to a user

-The publisher registers an entry in the  `smartlicense_attestation` - stream with the **Wallet-ID** of the user as key and the **SmartLicense UUID4** as data.
+The publisher registers an entry in the  `smartlicense-attestation` - stream with the **Wallet-ID** of the user as key and the **SmartLicense UUID4** as data.